geforcefan/ercanakyuerek.de/content/posts/wasi/3-implementing-library-functions.md

 ---
 {{< iframe src="wasi-sdk-writing-library-in-cpp/spline.html" class="float-right" width="225px" height="225px" openInNewTab="false" description="Transition from parameter-based non-uniform to uniform node spacing.
 The control points are draggable." >}}

-In this article, we'll be exploring a more interesting example where we'll construct a Bézier curve, makeBezierSplineCurve nodes on it, and write a function that gives any position on the curve by a length parameter.
+In this article, we'll be exploring a more interesting example where we'll construct a Bézier curve, bezierSplineCurve nodes on it, and write a function that gives any position on the curve by a length parameter.
 To explain briefly, a Bézier curve is represented by a parameter ``t``, which varies between 0 and 1 and determines the position of nodes on the curve.
-However, this ``t`` value doesn't produce uniform spacing, which is problematic when we want to makeBezierSplineCurve a point on the curve based on its distance.
-To solve this, we can makeBezierSplineCurve some nodes along the curve with known distances and then linearly interpolate new nodes between them to find the point we're looking for.
+However, this ``t`` value doesn't produce uniform spacing, which is problematic when we want to bezierSplineCurve a point on the curve based on its distance.
+To solve this, we can bezierSplineCurve some nodes along the curve with known distances and then linearly interpolate new nodes between them to find the point we're looking for.

 While this is a specific example, it involves "complex" types such as custom structs and 3D vectors that will need to be accessed from a web browser.
 So it should serve as a useful case for testing our library :smile: